opsmill/schema-library/extensions/vlan/README.md

-# 🧩 VRF
+# 🧩 VLAN

 This schema extension contains models to support VLANs in you network.

 ## Nodes

 - Vlan
-- RouteTarget
+- L2Domain

 ## Dependencies